sburris0/bevy_flycam/README.md

 You can run the example by cloning this repository and run the command: `cargo run --release --example basic`

 ## Customization
-To modify player movement speed or mouse sensitivity and add it as a resource:
+To modify player movement speed or mouse sensitivity add it as a resource. </br>
+Same thing goes for the keybindings used for moving the camera.
 ```Rust
 #[bevy_main]
 fn main() {